Market Analysts see Hewlett Packard Enterprise Company [HPE] gaining to $20. Time to buy?

-Hewlett Packard Enterprise (NYSE: HPE) announced that Fidelma Russo has been named Chief Technology Officer for the company.
-In this role, Fidelma will lead the innovation agenda and technology roadmap for HPE and manage the design and development of the HPE Greenlake edge-to-cloud platform.

-The results of the trading session contributed to over 12546438 shares changing hands.
-Over the past one week, the price volatility of Hewlett Packard Enterprise Company stands at 2.99% while the volatility over the past one month is 2.47%.
+Hewlett Packard Enterprise (NYSE: HPE) announced that pharmacy powerhouse Chemist Warehouse, which has over 400 stores around the country, has selected HPE to modernize its data center with a hyperconverged platform and virtual desktop infrastructure (VDI) environment to improve productivity for onsite and remote staff, provide a strong foundation for innovation and increase energy efficiency.
+The new solutions will be delivered through high-performing, versatile HPE ProLiant servers.

+Over the last 12 months, HPE stock rose by 39.79%.
+The one-year Hewlett Packard Enterprise Company stock forecast points to a potential upside of 24.37.
+The average equity rating for HPE stock is currently 2.50, trading closer to a bullish pattern in the stock market.

-The market cap for HPE stock reached $18.43 billion, with 1.31 billion shares outstanding and 1.30 billion shares in the current float.
-Compared to the average trading volume of 8.49M shares, HPE reached a trading volume of 12546438 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $17.51 billion, with 1.31 billion shares outstanding and 1.30 billion shares in the current float.
+Compared to the average trading volume of 8.86M shares, HPE stock reached a trading volume of 10435996 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-What do top market gurus say about Hewlett Packard Enterprise Company [HPE]?

 Evercore ISI have made an estimate for Hewlett Packard Enterprise Company shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on July 26, 2021.
 While these analysts kept the previous recommendation, Stifel raised their target price to Buy.
 The new note on the price target was released on May 12, 2021, representing the official price target for Hewlett Packard Enterprise Company stock.
 Previously, the target price had yet another raise to $20, while Jefferies analysts kept a Buy rating on HPE stock.
 On March 10, 2021, analysts increased their price target for HPE shares from 12 to 17.